DEM0NAssissan7/jslinker/README.md

 * GNU/Linux system with bash
 ## Instructions
 Open the linkerfiles.sh file and edit the configuration file as needed.
 Instructions are described inside the file.

 Run `./jslinker.sh` in a terminal in the root directory of the jslinker.sh file.
+It will prompt you to input the name of the HTML file.
+Enter accordingly.